 Ikhlaq Sidhu is the founding faculty director and chief scientist of UC Berkeley’s Sutardja Center for Entrepreneurship & Technology.
 He received the IEOR Emerging Area Professor Award from his department at Berkeley.
 Ikhlaq Sidhu is an innovator with an industry background and the perspective of an academic.

 He teaches, advises, and manages people to enable impactful and relevant innovation, which today demands a different kind of leadership.
 From him, people learn how to create new things that are technically complex that will also actually have impact in the real world.

 Sidhu is most known for bringing an industry perspective to academia.
 He founded the Sutardja Center for Entrepreneurship & Technology in 2005 and launched its many spin-offs programs.
 With Ken Singer, he co-created the Berkeley Method of Entrepreneurship (for students) and the Berkeley Method of Innovation Leadership (for existing companies).
 Both of these frameworks add concepts of social-psychology, mindset, and journey to the traditional steps of innovation.
 The spin-offs from his work at Berkeley include the GVL in 2008, the Fung Institute in 2009, the Engineering Leadership Professional Program in 2011, SkyDeck in 2012, the Innovation Collider in 2015, and Data-X in 2016.

-Sidhu serves on several boards and advisory roles including Venture Advisor at Onset Ventures (a leading Silicon Valley investment firm), the Faculty Committee for Lawrence Hall of Science at UC Berkeley, the Board of Trustees of the Hamad Bin Khalifa University, Qatar, Fellow, Applied Innovation Institute, and the Faculty Director’s Council, Jacob’s Institute of Design at UC Berkeley.
+Sidhu serves on several boards and advisory roles including Venture Advisor at Onset Ventures (a leading Silicon Valley investment firm), the Faculty Committee for Lawrence Hall of Science at UC Berkeley, Fellow, Applied Innovation Institute, and the Faculty Director’s Council, Jacob’s Institute of Design at UC Berkeley.

 Current Research Area:

 Data-X: AI, data, and blochain for digital transformation Algorithms and data to support innovation and leadership.
 Berkeley Innovation Index, Berkeley Method of Innovation, Berkeley Method of Entrepreneurship.

 Systems level design, algorithms for business problems, technology business models, entrepreneurship, engineering leadership, network planning, modeling, reliability analysis, electric vehicle infrastructure; IP Telephony/video communications, industry analysis.